A-Series-of-Dice-Based-Events/StrangeAeons/Chapter3/README.md

 http://monster.pf2.tools/ uses JSON files that can be easily imported/exported.
 This repository ideally will hold those files publicly sourced and created, as well as other tools/files.
 Please do not submit PDF files or entire texts of the AP.
 Only submit modifications for the DC and NPCs/Monsters.
 Please also include a page number/map section label so GMs can cross-reference.

+## Dreamlands Excursion Ritual

+DREAMLANDS EXCURSION
+RITUAL 4
+RARE CONJURATION CREATION OCCULT
+Cast 1 hour; verbal, somatic, focus (a miniature staircase made of polished horn and ivory worth 875 gp)

+Primary Check Occultism (expert) or Arcana (expert) DC 29; Secondary Checks Occultism or Arcana

+Duration instantaneous; Requirements performed at night on the Material Plane

+The casters begin chanting the incantation while they pass around the miniature staircase, feeling each of its 70 steps.
+With each passing, the staircase appears a bit heavier and a bit larger.
+The primary caster drops the miniature staircase on the ground as the incantation is completed.
+Success opens a portal where the staircase lands, revealing steps leading downward from wherever the ritual was performed (even if performed upon a rooftop or the deck of a ship).
+The casters are immediately pulled down in the formed staircase descending it; the Material Plane bodies of the casters are put to sleep and their psyches are thrust into the Dreamlands.
+Before the completion of the ritual, the primary caster can utter a specific string of words that allows the portal to open in a specific area of the Dreamlands.
+Otherwise, the portal opens at the Forsaken Caravanserai.
+In the Dreamlands, the casters manifest lucid bodies identical to their Material Plane bodies.

+Success The casters manifest lucid bodies in the dreamland, that are identical to their Material Plane bodies.

+Failure As Success, but an [animate dream](https://2e.aonprd.com/Monsters.aspx?ID=4546) ambushes them upon arrival.

+Critical Failure As failure, but the casters are thrust into the Dreamlands violently, taking 2d6 mental damage.

+Waking from the dreamlands takes 3 actions with the concentrate trait, the dreamer needs to make a Will or Fortitude Save (DC 29).

+Success The dreamer wakes up in their body.

+Failure As Success, but the dreamer gains the stupified 1 condition.

+Critical The dreamer does not wake up and can attempt to wake again next turn.

 ## Part 1 - The Sellen Passage

 ## D. Lake Kallas